Singular Soliton Operators and Indefinite Metrics

 and ``the Lam\'e potentials'' (degenerate and non-degenerate)

 The ``Dirichlet Problem'' for the real Lam\'e potentials at the interval $[0,T]$ with real period $T=2\omega$ and imaginary period $T'=2\omega'$ was studied by Hermit.
-No good spectral theory for the Lam\'e operators on the whole line $\RR$ in the Hilbert space $\cL_2(\RR)$ was known. {\bf We are going to construct a spectral theory for the operator $L$ of this type in the space of functions on the real line with Indefinite Inner Product.}
+No spectral theory for the Lam\'e operators on the whole line $\RR$ has been studied in the classical literature. {\bf We are going to construct a spectral theory for the operator $L$ in some space of functions on the real line with Indefinite Inner Product.} Let us describe this space.